Skip to content

 Multiple Interfaces with Sharing

-When a class implements multiple interfaces that declare fields or methods with the same name, you must use qualified names to disambiguate:
+When a class implements multiple interfaces that declare fields or methods with the same name, you use qualified names to disambiguate:

 magical := interface: